Search This Blog

 Lake County's Gridiron History

-I'm on the fence about this Sunday's big game between the Chicago Bears and Greenbay Packers.
-Actually, on the fence.
+I'm on the fence about this Sunday's big game between the Chicago Bears and Green Bay Packers.
+Actually, I'm on the fence.
 I live on the Illinois Stateline, and Wisconsin is across the street.

-To keep things nice and neutral, I thought I'd share some football images from the Lake County History Archives.
+To keep things neutral, I'd like to share some football images from the Lake County History Archives, Bess Bower Dunn Museum.

 Lake Forest College football team, circa 1899.
-LCDM
+Dunn Museum

 You may have seen the Rifles play at Weiss Field in Waukegan or Carmel High School in Mundelein.
 Rifles' program, 1973.
-LCDM 2010.28.14
+Dunn Museum 2010.28.14

 Friday, January 14, 2011